smriti-joshi/al-folio/_pages/about.md

 }
 </style>

-<font size= "-1">I am a student of Erasmus Mundus Joint Master Degree in <mark>Image Processing and Computer Vision</mark> organized jointly by  UBx Bordeaux, UAM Madrid and PPKE-ITK Budapest.
+I am a student of Erasmus Mundus Joint Master Degree in <mark>Image Processing and Computer Vision</mark> organized jointly by  UBx Bordeaux, UAM Madrid and PPKE-ITK Budapest.
 I also hold a Master(Hons.) in <mark> Physics</mark>  from BITS Pilani, India.
 I am looking for participating in challenging projects in the domain of computer vision in <mark>doctoral and research positions</mark>  starting Summer 2021. <br><br>

 Currently, I am working towards my master thesis under the supervision <mark>Dr. Donglai Wei</mark>  in Lichtman Lab, Harvard SEAS in the domain of connectomics.
 Previously, I have